pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin-summer/slides/chapter2.md

 ## Documentation

 * `man` command - The System Manual
-  * Split into 10 seconds
+  * Split into 10 sections
   * User Commands (1), System Calls (2), Subroutines (3)....
 * `apropos` - Keyword search
   * Searches for the keyword in short description of man pages